FantasticFiasco/aws-signature-version-4/README.md

 The extension methods integrate with `HttpClient` as one would expect, allowing you to set `HttpClient.BaseAddress` and `HttpClient.DefaultRequestHeaders`.

-The following code is getting resources from a IAM authenticated API Gateway.
+The following code is getting resources from an IAM authenticated API Gateway.

 ```csharp
 var client = new HttpClient();